Platelet Rich Plasma Injections

 PRP can speed up healing of soft tissues and can have more of a long-term healing effect compared to steroid injections, which do not contribute to tissue healing outside of the anti-inflammatory effect.

 PRP has been used for over 20 years for musculoskeletal conditions.
-It is now more widely used in sports medicine and in athletes to speed up healing and return the athlete to activity more quickly.
-PRP can be used for acute and chronic conditions including peroneal tendonitis, posterior tibial tendonitis, plantar fasciitis, Achilles tendinitis, ankle ligament sprains, and osteoarthritis
+It is now more widely used in sports medicine to speed up healing and return the athlete to activity more quickly.
+PRP can be used for acute and chronic conditions including peroneal tendonitis, posterior tibial tendonitis, plantar fasciitis, Achilles tendinitis, ankle ligament sprains, and osteoarthritis.
+PRP is especially helpful in injuries which are particularly slow healing or immediately following an acute injury.

 PRP if not recommended for patients who: